marcdotson/data-5600/README.md

 understanding and skill mastery as a group within their business domain of interest.
 Students will complete two group projects, one focused on multiple regression and another focused on classification.
-The groups will both present and submit a technical report.
+The groups will both present and submit a report.

 The week before the presentations, groups will submit a draft of their slides to get feedback and have time for revision.
 The other students in